paaatcha/decision-making/README.md

 - Lourenzutti, R. and Khroling, R. A study of todim in a intuitionistic fuzzy and random environment, Expert Systems with Applications, Expert Systems with Applications 40, (2013), pp. 6459-6468

+For more information about TOPSIS:

+- C.L.
+Hwang & K.P.
+Yoon, Multiple Attributes Decision Making Methods and Applications, Springer-Verlag, Berlin, 1981.

+- Krohling, Renato A., Andre GC Pacheco, and Andre LT Siviero.
+IF-todim: An intuitionistic fuzzy todim to multi-criteria decision making.
+Knowledge-Based Systems 53 #	(2013): 142-146.

+## If you use this code, consider citing the papers: